Catamaran Resort Hotel and Spa is my top pick for families looking to stay in Pacific Beach, a popular but eclectic San Diego beach neighborhood.

 Ocean Front Walk is a long boardwalk that stretches the distance between the two communities and runs parallel to the beach.
 You’ll discover Crystal Pier to the north and Belmont Park — a 125-year-old amusement park to the south, plus tons of shops, bars, and cafés.

 Head back across Mission Boulevard to the Catamaran and follow the boardwalk there that encircles Sail Bay for a quieter experience.
+It’s a great location for those looking for a casual beach getaway.
+Quite a few of the nearby Pacific Beach restaurants are inexpensive as well.
 Across Mission Bay from the Catamaran is SeaWorld San Diego.
 It’s a short drive to the famous water park.

 Catamaran Resort Hotel and Spa

 More Hotels in Pacific Beach